Masking update: As of November 18, 2025, masks are required in patient care areas, patient rooms and waiting rooms.

 Celebrating the people who drive quality and safety forward

 Alongside the keynote discussions and presentations, the event showcased quality improvement initiatives underway and celebrated quality and safety achievements at Sinai Health.
-“This is a fun and interactive way to celebrate the important work so many are engaged in to improve quality and safety,” says Dr. Soong.
-It is also an important opportunity for our people to disseminate their scholarly work and gain new knowledge.”
+“This event is an important opportunity for our people to disseminate their scholarly work and gain new knowledge.” says Dr. Soong.

 Highlights from the event included: